MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-languages.md

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. On the initial **Azure Information Protection** blade, locate **MANAGE**, and then select **Localization**.
+2. On the initial **Azure Information Protection** blade, locate **MANAGE**, and then select **Languages**.

-3. On the Localization blade, locate the first language you want to add by either typing the name in the search box, or by scrolling through the list of available languages.
+3. On the **Languages** blade, locate the first language you want to add by either typing the name in the search box, or by scrolling through the list of available languages.

 4. Select your language, and select **OK**.